blueriver/docker-muracms/README.md

 *The following information assumes you have a copy of the [**docker-muracms** Github repository](https://github.com/blueriver/docker-muracms) on your local machine.*

 ## Building Your Own Images
-* To build your own images, you may use one of the `Dockerfile` and `docker-compose.yml` files located under the [`image-build-files`](https://github.com/blueriver/docker-muracms/blob/master/image-build-files/) section.
+* To build your own images, you may use one of the `Dockerfile` and/or `docker-compose.yml` files located under any of the examples.
 * Modify the `Dockerfile` and/or `docker-compose.yml` file as desired, then build your image. (e.g., `$ docker-compose build --no-cache`)

 ## Examples